hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 of individual followers.
-The counting of beads, meditation, worship, offering oblations in the sacred fire — all these and such other things are the limbs of religion; they are but means; and to attain to supreme devotion (Parâ-Bhakti) or to the highest realisation of Brahman is the pre-eminent end.
+The counting of beads, meditation, worship, offering oblations in the sacred fire — all these and such other things are the limbs of religion; they are but means; and to attain to supreme devotion (Parā-Bhakti) or to the highest realisation of Brahman is the pre-eminent end.
 If you look a little deeper, you will understand what they are fighting about.
 One says, "If you pray to God facing the East, then you will reach Him."
 "No," says another, "you will have to sit